Xipoo/ENTA-REPO/README.md

 # ENTA-REPO

-In this repository you can find most of the files from IT classes form ENTA.
+In this repository you can find contents mostly related to linux such as:

+* Docker
+* Service Related Commands
+* Misc Commands